By

 Fortunately, effective treatments exist for both SAD and addiction, and when tailored to address both conditions simultaneously, can offer a path to lasting recovery.

-Light therapy, a frontline treatment for SAD, involves daily exposure to bright, artificial light that mimics natural outdoor light.
-This can help regulate the body’s circadian rhythms and boost serotonin levels.
+Light therapy, a mainstay treatment for SAD since the 1980s, involves daily exposure to bright, artificial light that mimics natural outdoor light.
+This can help regulate the body’s circadian rhythms and support healthier serotonin activity (source).
 When combined with addiction treatment, light therapy can help alleviate depressive symptoms that might otherwise trigger relapse.

 Cognitive-behavioral therapy (CBT) is another effective treatment for both SAD and addiction.
 CBT helps individuals identify and change negative thought patterns and behaviors associated with both conditions.
 For SAD, this might involve challenging thoughts about the meaning of dark winter days.
 For addiction, it could include developing coping strategies to manage cravings and triggers.